codeaudit/polyai-models/README.md

 module = tfhub.Module("http://models.poly-ai.com/convert/v1/model.tar.gz")
 ```

-See the [`encoder-introduction.ipynb` notebook](examples/encoder-introduction.ipynb) for some examples of how to use this model.
+See the [`convert-examples.ipynb` notebook](examples/convert-examples.ipynb) for some examples of how to use this model.

 ### TFHub signatures